joshenoy/sathyabh.at/content/blog/2008-07-20-after-bsnl-tata-teleservices-rolls-out-their-evdo-service-in-chennai.md

   - ttsl

 ---
-Nearly 3 months after BSNL had [introduced][1] their EVDO(aka mobile/wireless broadband) Tata Teleservices has launched the Photon &#8211; their version of the EVDO service.
+Nearly 3 months after BSNL had [introduced][1] their EVDO(aka mobile/wireless broadband) Tata Teleservices has launched the Photon - their version of the EVDO service.

 For the unknown, EVDO is an acronym for Evolution-Data Optimized, which is a [CDMA][2] revision which allows for data transfer rates of upto 2.4 Mbps.
 Before you run out of your house to get a connection, do note that as of now the service is launched only in SELECT, sub urban areas of Chennai.

 <!--more-->

-To know exactly which areas its available in, you&#8217;ll have to contact their [Customer Care][3].
+To know exactly which areas its available in, you'll have to contact their [Customer Care][3].

-Tariff wise well I don&#8217;t know what the Hell Tata is thinking.
-The prices are outrageous &#8211; twice that of BSNL EVDO.
+Tariff wise well I don't know what the Hell Tata is thinking.
+The prices are outrageous - twice that of BSNL EVDO.

 For the USB Modem service, they have 3 plans